jagadeshbeeram/STUDENT_DATA_REPOSITORY/README.md

 student data repository can perform this following operations:

-- Adding Records
+- Add new student

-- Searching for Record
+- Search for student

-- Modifying Records
+- list of student

-- Listing All Records
+- update details

 - Deletion of Record